-He also pursued a number of romantic love affairs with men, before finally settling down to marry Hester Gatty, many years his junior, who gave him a child that he worshipped.
-He was appointed Commander of the Order of the British empire in 1951, and converted to Roman Catholicism.
+He also pursued a number of romantic love affairs with men before finally settling down to marry Hester Gatty, many years his junior, who gave him a child that he worshipped.
+He was appointed Commander of the Order of the British Empire in 1951 and converted to Roman Catholicism.

-Sassoon died at 80 years old, of stomach cancer.
+Sassoon died at 80 years old of stomach cancer.

-Sassoon is one of the sixteen Great War poets commended on a slate stone in Westmister Abbey’s Poet’s Corner.
+Sassoon is one of the sixteen Great War poets commended on a slate stone in Westminster Abbey’s Poet’s Corner.
 He was also the subject of Memorial Tablet, an audio CD of readings by Sassoon that was recorded during the late 1950s.